callum-savage/callumsavage/content/post/2022-01-14-the-terminology-of-ecological-forecasting/index.md

   hidden: yes
 weight: 5
 draft: yes
+bibliography: references.bib
+link-citations: yes
+csl: nature
 ---

 ## Introduction

-I am currently writing a review article on ecological forecasting, and there's a particular barrier I have come up against, again and again: not only is the concept of ecological forecasting loosely defined as a field, so too are the very terms 'ecological' and 'forecasting'.
-Sometimes, what I would consider a forecast is referred to as a 'prediction' or 'simulation'.
-Other times the opposite is true, and what I would consider a 'projection' is referred to as a 'forecast'.
+I am currently writing a review article on ecological forecasting, and there’s a particular barrier I have come up against, again and again: not only is the concept of ecological forecasting loosely defined as a field, so too are the very terms ‘ecological’ and ‘forecasting’.
+Sometimes, what I would consider a forecast is referred to as a ‘prediction’ or ‘simulation’.
+Other times the opposite is true, and what I would consider a ‘projection’ is referred to as a ‘forecast’.

 This led me to really consider exactly what I meant when I say ecological forecasting.
-And I found I didn't have a solid definition.
+And I found I didn’t have a solid definition.
 At least, not one that I was confident was shared by at least part of the ecological forecasting community.

-Thus this blog post, where I intend to round up some of the (often contradictory) ways in which different researches use the terms 'prediction', 'forecast', and 'projection', amongst others.
+Thus this blog post, where I intend to round up some of the (often contradictory) ways in which different researches use the terms ‘prediction’, ‘forecast’, and ‘projection’, amongst others.
 I hope this might be useful to others entering into this field, who have found themselves as befuddles as I am.

 ## Usage throughout the literature